 \section{Implementation and Simulations}

 There are two tuning parameters for implementation of Wasserstein temporal gradients, namely the bandwidth $\bw$ involved in the local Fr\'echet regression as per \eqref{eq:dtnLmEst} and the time increment $\tmincEst$ used in the difference quotient estimator as per \eqref{eq:wtgEst}.
+As suggested by the theoretical analysis in Section~\ref{sec:theory}, we take $\tmincEst=\bw$ in practice.
 We choose the bandwidth $\bw$ by leave-one-out cross validation, where the objective function to be minimized is the mean discrepancy between the local Fr\'echet regression estimates and the observed distributions; specifically,

 where $\dtnLmEstcv$ is the local Fr\'echet regression estimate of $\dtnCm[\tmi]$ obtained with bandwidth $\varbw$ based on the sample excluding the $\objidx$th pair $(\tmi,\dtniEst)$, i.e.,